mozilla/bedrock/docs/coding.rst

 Geo Template View
 ~~~~~~~~~~~~~~~~~

-Now that we have our CDN configured properly, we can also just swap out templates
+Now that we have our :abbr:`CDN (Content Delivery Network)` configured properly, we can also just swap out templates
 per request country.
 This is very similar to the above, but it will simply use
 the proper template for the country from which the request originated.